-"Guidelines, programs and infrastructure will be developed and implemented to create a safe, comfortable and bicycle-friendly environment that encourages people of all ages to bicycle for everyday transportation and recreation, including:
+"Guidelines, programs and infrastructure will be developed and implemented to create a safe, comfortable and bicycle-friendly environment that encourages people of all ages, abilities and means to bicycle for everyday transportation and recreation, supports goods movement by bicycle and supports the growth objectives of this Plan, including:

-- a) expanding the Cycling Network to make it possible for every resident of the city to be within one kilometer of a designated cycling route by: - i) developing formal bicycle routes in street rights-of-way through such means as marked bike lanes, contra-flow bike lanes, physically separated bike lanes, and multi-use trails within the boulevard, designed with a degree of separation appropriate to the street's speed, volume and network context; - ii) developing the off-street system of multi-use trails; - iii) developing a network of neighbourhood greenways and implementing a wayfinding strategy to guide people along quiet, local streets between higher-order infrastructure; and - iv) filling gaps in the Cycling Network to extend continuous routes, increase connectivity and to provide more direct routes, including the acquisition of land for cycling infrastructure, such as bike lanes and trails, as opportunities arise through the development approval process;
+- expanding the Cycling Network to bring every part of the city within one kilometre of a designated cycling facility by: - i) developing formal bicycle routes in street rights-of-way through such means as marked bike lanes, contra-flow bike lanes, physically separated bike lanes, and multi-use trails within the boulevard, designed with a degree of separation appropriate to the street's speed, volume and network context; - ii) developing the off-street system of multi-use trails;

-- b) enhancing the convenience and attractiveness of the Cycling Network by: - connecting to workplaces and neighbourhood amenities, such as schools, colleges and universities, retail shopping areas, community centres and parks and open space; - ii) connecting to cycling networks in adjacent municipalities to help create a regional cycling network; - iii) connecting to transit stations and stops to facilitate multi-modal trips; - iv) expanding public bicycle-sharing facilities and programs in those areas where there is a high demand for short trips, including at higher-order transit stations; - v) identifying priority bicycle corridors where the use of road space can be reallocated using a Complete Streets approach; and - vi) reducing the barrier effects of major physical and topographical features, such as highways, rail corridors, ravines, valleys and waterways; - c) making cycling a safer travel mode by such means as: - designing and maintaining high-quality cycling infrastructure to be safe and comfortable for people of all ages and abilities, and, where appropriate, welllit; - ii) installing safe crossing measures for on- and off-street cycling routes, including, where appropriate, the introduction of signalized intersections; and - iii) developing road safety education and awareness programs for all road users to support the creation of a city in which people of all ages can cycle safely; and - d) providing convenient high-quality short-term and long-term bicycle parking facilities at key locations throughout the city by: - i) establishing requirements for short-term and long-term bicycle parking spaces in new developments, including higher-order transit stations; - ii) encouraging retrofitting of existing buildings and facilities, particularly workplaces, schools and higher-order transit stations, to incorporate additional long-term and short-term bicycle parking spaces; - iii) retrofitting City workplaces and facilities to provide secure bicycle parking; - iv) encouraging provided bike parking to be secure and weather protected; and - v) providing community bicycle parking hubs in areas of high bicycle parking demand." - 9.
-Inserting a new policy after Policy 14 as follows:
+- iii) developing a network of neighbourhood greenways and implementing a wayfinding strategy to guide people along quiet, local streets between higher-order infrastructure; and - iv) filling gaps in the Cycling Network to extend continuous routes, increase connectivity and to provide more direct routes, including the acquisition of land for cycling infrastructure, such as bike lanes and trails, as opportunities arise through the development approval process; - b) enhancing the convenience and attractiveness of the Cycling Network by: - connecting to workplaces and neighbourhood amenities, such as schools, colleges and universities, retail shopping areas, community centres and parks and open space; - ii) connecting to cycling networks in adjacent municipalities to help create a regional cycling network; - iii) connecting to transit stations and stops to facilitate multi-modal trips; - expanding public bicycle-sharing facilities and programs in those areas where there is a high demand for short trips, including at higher-order transit stations and transit stops; - v) identifying priority bicycle corridors where the use of road space can be reallocated using a Complete Streets approach; and - vi) reducing the barrier effects of major physical and topographical features, such as highways, rail corridors, ravines, valleys and waterways; - c) making cycling a safer travel mode by such means as: - designing and maintaining high-quality cycling infrastructure to be safe, comfortable and, where appropriate, well-lit; - ii) installing safe crossing measures for on- and off-street cycling routes, including, where appropriate, the introduction of signalized intersections; and - iii) developing road safety education and awareness programs for all road users; and - d) providing convenient high-quality short-term and long-term bicycle parking facilities at key locations throughout the city by: - i) establishing requirements for short-term and long-term bicycle parking spaces in new developments, including higher-order transit stations; - ii) encouraging retrofitting of existing buildings and facilities, particularly workplaces, schools and higher-order transit stations, to incorporate additional long-term and short-term bicycle parking spaces; - iii) retrofitting City workplaces and facilities to provide secure bicycle parking; - iv) encouraging provided bike parking to be secure and weather protected; and - v) providing community bicycle parking hubs in areas of high bicycle parking demand." - 12.
+Amending existing Policy 14 as follows: